Skip to content

 This basic four days guide scratches the surface of Bhuj and surroundings.
 Kutch holds a special corner in every visitor’s heart.

-As the capital and commercial hub of Kutch, Bhuj has expanded beyonds it’s fort wall.
+As the capital and commercial hub of Kutch, Bhuj has expanded beyond its fort wall.
 I spent two days walking around the city.
-I’d say only the old city area is great for walking but easily get lost in the labyrinthine, narrow lanes.
+I’d say only the old city area is great for walking, but it’s easy to get lost in the labyrinthine, narrow lanes.

 Kutch has a rich culture in art that makes it famous for handicrafts such as block-printing, embroidery and leather work, as well as music and dance.
 Some skills pass down generations, and the youngest family members are working to preserve the legacies with innovation.